jguida941/-adaptive-hashmap-studio/README.md

 ## Config Editor Panel

 **The Config Editor** provides a live, schema-driven interface for adjusting backend parameters, saving configuration presets, and synchronizing values with the CLI and TOML configuration files.
-It eliminates the need to manually edit config.toml and ensures all key-value pairs are validated before runtime.
+It eliminates the need to manually edit `config/config.toml` and ensures all key-value pairs are validated before runtime.

 <img width="1283" height="940" alt="Screenshot 2025-10-06 at 1 22 32 AM" src="https://github.com/user-attachments/assets/48c6378a-069b-4e8a-ae66-b2560d69096d" />